 The process of development to current status of the harvest strategy has been conducted in a consultative, collaborative and multi-stakeholder approach.
 Lead government institutions have been the Directorate of Fish Resources Management, Directorate General of Capture Fisheries (DGCF) and CFR, both under MMAF.
-Under the direction of the Directorate of Fish Resources Management and by instruction from the Director General for Capture Fisheries a steering committee was established comprised of officials from DGCF, Centre for Fisheries Research and some external expert advisors.
+Under the direction of the Directorate of Fish Resources Management and by instruction from the Director General for Capture Fisheries a steering committee was established comprised of officials from DGCF, Centre for Fisheries Research and some external expert advisors (from CSIRO and the Pacific Community (SPC)).
+During the initial process, the consultation has involved experts from three RFMOs (WCPFC,

-1 Rice, J., Harley, S., Davies, N. & Hampton, J. (2014).
+&lt;sup>1 Rice, J., Harley, S., Davies, N. & Hampton, J. (2014).
 Stock assessment of skipjack tuna in the Western and Central Pacific Ocean.
-Presented at the Scientific Committee Tenth Regular Session in Majuro, Republic of the Marshall Islands 6- 14 August 2014.
-WCPFC- SC10- 2014/SA- WP- 05.
+Presented at the Scientific Committee Tenth Regular Session in Majuro, Republic of the Marshall Islands 6-14 August 2014.
+WCPFC-SC10-2014/SA-WP-05.